marc2332/bliss/doc/docs/config_tac.md

-`tango_attr_as_counter` class allows to read a Tango attribute in BLISS as a counter.
+`tango_attr_as_counter` class allows to read, as a BLISS counter, an attribute of a Tango Device Server.

 ## Configuration parameters